OGOM People

 Sam teaches Gothic Romanticism together with a module on Generation Dead Young Adult Fiction and the Gothic.
 She currently has 5 PhD students (OGOM PhD Research) and she’s always interested to hear from prospective students who are wanting to undertake research in the Gothic (Email s.george [@] herts.ac.uk).

 Dr Bill Hughes is Co-Convenor, with Dr Sam George, of the Open Graves, Open Minds Project.
-He is co-editor (with Dr George) of Open Graves, Open Minds: Vampires and the Undead from the Enlightenment to the Present (Manchester: MUP, 2013); In the Company of Wolves: Wolves, Werewolves, and Wild Children (Manchester: MUP, 2020); The Legacy of John Polidori: The Romantic Vampire and its Progeny (Manchester: MUP, 2024); ‘Ill met by moonlight’: Gothic Encounters with Enchantment and the Faerie Realm in Literature and Culture (forthcoming).
+He is co-editor (with Dr George) of Open Graves, Open Minds: Vampires and the Undead from the Enlightenment to the Present (Manchester: MUP, 2013); In the Company of Wolves: Wolves, Werewolves, and Wild Children (Manchester: MUP, 2020); The Legacy of John Polidori: The Romantic Vampire and its Progeny (Manchester: MUP, 2024); and ‘Ill met by moonlight’: Gothic Encounters with Enchantment and the Faerie Realm in Literature and Culture (forthcoming).
 He has also co-edited (with Dr George again) the special issues of Gothic Studies on vampires and werewolves and the special issue of Gramarye on Gothic Faery.
+Bill is working on two monographs: on Gothic Enchantment and on The Progress of Paranormal Romance.

 Bill has a doctorate in English Literature from the University of Sheffield.
-He has publications out or forthcoming on communicative reason and the interrelation of the dialogue genre and English novels of the long eighteenth century.
+He has publications out or forthcoming on communicative reason and the interrelation of the dialogue genre and English novels of the long eighteenth century, including articles on Jane Austen, Mary Shelley, John Thelwall, Sydney Owenson, and Charlotte Smith.
 Bill has also published on Richard Hoggart, and intertextuality and the Semantic Web.
 He is currently researching contemporary paranormal romance and Young Adult Gothic from the perspectives of formalism, genre, and Critical Theory.
 Publications from this research embrace YA romances of vampires, zombies, and werewolves; fairy fiction; and Angela Carter’s beast tales, This apparently disparate research is not unfocused; it has at its core concerns with the Enlightenment as viewed through the Frankfurt School and the Marxist tradition.

 Email: bill.enlightenment [@] gmail.com